AlcoholRehabHelp Logo

 Why is Alcohol Addictive?

 Alcohol (ethyl alcohol) is a simple chemical that can cause significant changes in the complex functions of the human brain and body.
-Because it causes these changes, alcohol is a highly addictive substance.
+Because of that, it is a highly addictive substance.

-Drinking alcohol increases the production of several chemicals in the brain.
-Dopamine and endorphins, two of such chemicals, produce pleasurable feelings and act as natural painkillers.
-The pleasurable sensations are why once people start drinking, they often want to carry on.
+Drinking alcohol increases the production of several chemicals in the brain, like dopamine and endorphins.
+These chemicals produce pleasurable feelings and act as natural painkillers.
+The pleasurable sensations often lead individuals to continue drinking once they’ve started.

-Alcohol can compromise impulse control and decision-making, which can lead to alcohol misuse and dependence.1 Many people also consume alcohol despite the negative consequences, increasing the risk for addiction.
+Alcohol can compromise impulse control and decision-making, leading to alcohol misuse and dependence.1 Many people also consume alcohol despite the negative consequences, increasing the risk for addiction.

 Sponsored